 - How can local officials in Washington make their cities more attractive to young families?

-- Looking just within Washington, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within Washington, to what degree is child development and a family’s quality of life influenced by the city in which they live?

-To help families find the best Washington cities in which to put down roots, WalletHub’s analysts compared 111 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.
+To help families find the best Washington cities in which to settle down, WalletHub compared 114 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.
 Our sample considers only the city proper in each case and excludes cities in the surrounding metro area.

 We evaluated the four dimensions using 21 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most suitable conditions for family life.